beyza-durmaz/module3_solution/README.md

-* This is an assignment of Coursera course that I took from __Johns Hopkins University__.
+* This repo is an assignment solution of the course i took from __john hopkins university__.